AschPlatform/asch-docs-site/source/en/help/index.md

-Application developer reward:6.5 million XAS tokens Post-promotion, operations, cooperation fund:5 million XAS tokens Reservation for official team:10 million XAS tokens

-Minimum Goal 1000BTC
+Application developer reward:6.5 million XAS tokens Post-promotion, operations, cooperation fund:5 million XAS tokens Reservation for official team:10 million XAS tokens Minimum Goal 1000BTC
 Starting time 18:00 May 22, 2016
 Ending time 23:00 June 26, 2016
-ICO Raising was Supported by two ways: Bitcoin and RMB

-On June 20, 2016, Announced results of Asch ICO, which raised a total of 1795.60074911 bitcoin and 479407.87 RMB.
+ICO Raising was Supported by two ways: Bitcoin and RMB 06/20/2016 The announcement of the Asch ICO results, which raised a total of 1795.60074911 bitcoin and 479407.87 RMB.
-At 4:00, June 28, 2016, the first block of Asch was born.
+06/28/2016 4 am The first block of Asch was born.
-At 23:00, June 26, 2016, Asch ICO ended successfully.
-In June 2016, achieved a full version of dpos+pbft algorithm in formal products, and deployed 10 machines to test it.
-The result of tests met the expectation in security.
-The whole system was still not be bifurcation(AC0.5) under the circumstances like rebooting frequently, broadcasting blocks irregularly, cheating by a small number trustees. initialized Asch source code library on: git.oschina.net
+06/2016 The implementation of a full version of dpos+pbft algorithm in formal products, and deployed 10 machines to test it.
+The tests results meet the expectations in security.
+The whole system will not fork (AC0.5) even under the circumstances such as rebooting frequently, broadcasting blocks irregularly, cheating by a small number of delegates.

-On July 13, 2016, released version 0.9.1.
-The beta began to test and trustee began to participate in the test, too.
+07/13/2016 Asch version 0.9.1 released.
+The open beta began and majority delegates started to participate in the beta test.

-On July 17, 2016, released version 0.9.2.

-On Aug.2, 2016, released version 0.9.3.
+07/17/2016 Asch version 0.9.2 released.
+08/02/2016 Asch version 0.9.3 released.

-On Aug.3, 2016, released version 0.9.4, the product tended to be stable.
+08/09/2016 Asch version 0.9.4 released, while the product tends to be stable.

-On Aug.
-9, 2016, system was upgraded to version 0.9.5 and optimized bandwidth.
-In the testnet combined by 49 nodes, the peak bandwidth was around 600kbps.
+08/09/2016 The system was upgraded to version 0.9.5 and optimized.
+In the testnet that combined by 49 nodes, the peak bandwidth was around 600kbps.

-On Aug.
-11, 2016, Consensus Algorithm was upgraded to AC1.0.
+08/11/2016 Consensus Algorithm was upgraded to AC1.0.

-On Aug.
-16,2016, Asch main net was launched officially.
+08/16/2016 Asch Mainnet was launched officially.
 ICO released the token.

-On Sep.
-1, 2016,the source code of  Asch product officially was opened.
+09/01/2016 The source code of Asch product officially was published.
 The source code document: https://github.com/sqfasd/.

-On Sep.
-8, 2016, released version 1.0.1, light purse was on line officially and fixed unconfirmed transactions.

-On Sep.15, 2016, released 1.1.0:
+09/08/2016 Asch version 1.0.1 released.
+The Light Purse went live officially.
+In addition, unconfirmed transactions were fixed.
+09/15/2016 Asch version 1.1.0 released.
-Fixed bugs of multiple dapp running at the same time.
+Fixed bugs of multiple dapps running at the same time.
-Added Page Display of front end dapp.
+Added page display of the front-end dapp.
-Added Status Display of block production.
+Added display of the block production status.
 Added commands to start block production in Asch script.
 Updated dapp types.
 Fixed the crashing bugs for getdelegates in certain conditions.
 Fixed bugs in dapp installation and uninstallation.
 Added querying interface for top account.
 Fixed reindex bugs during restarting which happened in great chance.

-In Sep.
-2016, XAS token of Asch program was traded in Jubi (（www.jubi.com).

-On Sep.
-30, 2016, released version 1.1.1:
+09/30/2016 Asch version 1.1.1 released.
 Fixed the synchronized bugs in LAN environment.
-Added detection of version compatibility, and refused to accept incompatible connection of node for old version.
+Increased detections of version compatibility, and refused to accept incompatible connection of node for old version.

-On Oct.21, 2016, released version 1.1.2:
+09/2016 The token of Asch Project, XAS, was listed on Jubi (www.jubi.com).
+10/21/2016 Asch version 1.1.2 released
-Supported i18n
+Supported i18n.
-Dealed with synchronized main card problem caused by transaction rollback.
+Dealt with synchronized main card issue caused by transaction rollback.
-Fixed the cleaning problem of dapp database.
+Fixed the cleaning issue of dapp database.
+10/26/2016 Asch version 1.1.3 released.

-On Oct.26, 2016,  released version 1.1.3, and fixed trade ductility issues.
+Fixed trade ductility issues.

-On Oct.
-26, 2016, released version 1.1.4:
+10/26/2016 Asch version 1.1.4 released.
-Fixed the memory overflow problem caused by request@2.76.0 Used a specific version of the node module as Asch dependencies

-In Oct.
-2016, XAS was trading in BTCBOX.COM (quit the market of Japan International Exchange )

-In Oct.
-2016, cooperated with Beijing Financial Cloud Laboratory, and carried out existing evidence business (customized version of Asch )
+Fixed the memory overflow problem caused by request@2.76.0 Used a specific version of the node module as Asch dependencies 10/2016 XAS was listed on BTCBOX.COM (the Japan International Exchange), quitted later 10/2016 Cooperated with Beijing Financial Cloud Laboratory, and conducted evidences storage business (customized version of Asch)
+11/10/2016 Asch version 1.1.5 released.

-On Nov.
-10, 2016, released version 1.1.5 and fixed the block problem caused by backwards tick.
+Fixed the fixture block problem caused by backwards tick.

-On Nov.
-22, 2016, held the training of enterprise block chain technology invited by Japanese Mengzhen company.
+11/22/2016 Invited to technical trainings of corporate blockchain by Japanese Mengzhen Holdings.

-On Nov.
-25, 2016, Shousong Zhang made a speech about “Block Chain Application based on side chain technology ” in WOT2016 Big Data Technology Summit.
+11/25/2016 Shousong Zhang gave a speech about “Block Chain Application based on side chain technology” in WOT2016 Big Data Technology Summit.

-On Dec.
-20, 2017,  Green Paper of Asch-eco community was published.
-After that week, the presidents and vice presidents of the Volunteers Association, the Trustee Association, the Developer Association would be selected.
+12/20/2016 Green Paper of Asch-eco community was published.
+Within one week, the presidents and vice presidents of the Volunteers Association, the Delegates Association, the Developer Association were selected.
-In Dec.
-2016, cooperated with Japanese Telecommunications Company and released digital asset.
+12/2016 Cooperated with Japanese Telecommunications Company and released digital asset.

-On Jan.
-18, 2017, release version 1.2.1
+01/18/2017 Asch version 1.2.1 released.
-Changed the format of transaction number and block number to 32 hex bytes without the affection of the old data.
-Changed the account address to base58check code, and coexisted the old and new account

-On Feb.
-17, 2017, released version 1.2.2.

-On Feb.26, 2017, released version 1.2.3:
+02/17/2017 Asch version 1.2.2 released.
+02/26/2017 Asch version 1.2.3 released.
-Added the simple storage function (customized by Zhongjinyun) Added fuction of issuing asset for users (UIA)
+Added the simple storage function (customized by Zhongjinyun) Added function of issuing asset for users (UIA) 02/26/2017 Asch version 1.2.4 released.

-On Feb.
-26, 2017, released version 1.2.4 and activated address of base58check format after block 1700000.
+Activated address of base58check format after block 1,700,000.

-On March 1, 2017, released version 1.2.6.

-On March 1, 2017, Version mainnetnet 1.2 of Asch would be activated officially:
+03/01/2017 Asch version 1.2.6 released.
+03/01/2017 Asch Mainnet Version 1.2 was activated officially.
 Added storage interface.
-Added issuing asset for users interface.
+Added issuing asset interface for users.
 Adjusted (optimized) web graphic interface.
-Changed the format of transaction number and block number to 32 hex bytes without the affection of the old data..
+Changed the format of transaction number and block number to 32 hex bytes without the affection of the old data.
 Coexisted the old and new data.
 Changed the account address to base58check code, and coexisted the old and new account.
+03/05/2017 Asch version 1.2.7 released.

-On March 5, 2017, released Version 1.2.7: Fixed issues submitted by front-end transactions.
-Fixed pop-up dialog box to show questions.
-The light purse allowed users to select the node themselves.
+Fixed the issues submitted by front-end transactions.
+Fixed the display issues of pop-up dialog box.
+The Light Purse allowed users to select the node themselves.

-On April 7, 2017, Shoushan Zhang made a speech about Asch 2.0 (With constant should ten thousand change)  in the Second China Financial Trading Technology Conference.
+04/07/2017 Shoushan Zhang gave a keynote speech on “Asch 2.0 - Maintaining the status quo” in the Second China Financial Trading Technology Conference.

-On May 8, 2017, Asch was first entered into coinmarketcap.com, and was top 100 in the Global Encryption Coin.
+05/08/2017 Asch was first entered coinmarketcap.com, and was ranked top 100 in the Global Encryption Coin.

-On May 14, 2017, Asch participated in the First China Block Chain Developing Competition.
+05/14/2017 Asch participated in the First China Block Chain Developing Competition.

-On June 5, 2017, Asch mobile wallet for Android and M version was officially released.
+06/05/2017 Asch Mobile Wallet for Android and Asch Mobile Wallet M version was officially released.

-On June 19, 2017, Asch was first entered into  coinmarketcap.com, and was top 50 in the Global Encryption Coin.
+06/19/2017 Asch was ranked top 50 in the Global Encryption Coin.

-On June 20, 2017, XAS was traded in the two exchange platforms, coinvc.com and biduobao.com at the same time.
+06/20/2017 XAS was listed on two exchange platforms - coinvc.com and biduobao.com.

-Asch was traded in YUANBAO Exchange on July 6th, 2017.（yuanbao.com/trade/xas2ybc）
+07/06/2017 Asch was traded in YUANBAO Exchange（yuanbao.com/trade/xas2ybc） 07/18/2017 Asch version 1.3.0 released.

-Asch has released the version of 1.3.0 on July 18th, 2017.

-Qingfeng Shan, the founder of Asch, was invited to the construction seminar of Blockchain ICO industry ecological system in Guiyang, China on July 25th, 2017 .
+07/25/2017 Qingfeng Shan, the founder of Asch, was invited to the Seminar on the Construction of Blockchain ICO industry ecological system in Guiyang, China

-Asch has joined Blockchain technical application association in Zhengjiang, becoming a full member of the association on August 3th,  2017 .
+08/03/2017 Asch has joined Blockchain technical application association in Zhengjiang, becoming a full member of the association.

-Qingfeng Shan delivered a speech on side chain technology and the version of block chain 2.5 in Blockchain Geek Summit in China on August 6th , 2017.
+08/06/2017 Qingfeng Shan delivered a speech on “Side Chain Technology and the Version of Block Chain 2.5” during China Blockchain Geek Summit

-Asch community has issued the first DAPP demonstration application, CCTime and its white paper on August 7th,2017.

-Asch officials have brought the donations to earthquake-stricken area in Sichuan on August 10th, 2017.
+08/07/2017 Asch community has issued the first DAPP demonstration application - CCTime and its white paper 08/10/2017 Asch officials have brought the donations to earthquake-stricken area of Sichuan